 - Swelling.
 Your kidneys help even out the amount of sodium (salt) in your body.
 When they’re not working well, your body hangs on to extra salt.
 This can cause puffy skin around your ankles and feet.
 You may also notice it in your hands or around your eyes.

-- Upset stomach .
-Built-up waste in your blood can inflame your stomach, causing nausea and vomiting.
+- Upset stomach.
+Built-up waste in your blood can cause nausea and loss of appetite.

 - Fatigue.
 Your kidneys produce a hormone that tells your body to make red blood cells that carry oxygen throughout your body.
 If they’re not working right, this doesn’t get done, and you can have a health problem called anemia.
 You may feel tired, even after you rest.
 Your sleep quality may suffer, too.